Rasagna29/IngestData/README.md

   Activate the virtual environment: source venv/bin/activate

-  Run the scripts to create a DuckDB database named first_database.duckdb.
-The below will create orders, order_states table, and also ingest data to these tables.
+  Run the scripts to create a DuckDB database named first_database.duckdb The below will create orders, order_states table, and also ingest data to these tables.
-    1. python /Users/rasagna/ingest_data_with_python/scripts/create_tables.py
+    1. python /Users/rasagna/ingest_data_with_python/scripts/create_tables.py --> new database (dynamic_state_ingestion_database.duckdb) will be created in /data directory
-    2. python /Users/rasagna/ingest_data_with_python/scripts/ingest_order_data.py
+    2. python /Users/rasagna/ingest_data_with_python/scripts/ingest_order_data.py --> inserts data to orders table
-    3. python /Users/rasagna/ingest_data_with_python/scripts/ingest_order_states_data.py
+    3. python /Users/rasagna/ingest_data_with_python/scripts/ingest_order_states_data.py --> inserts data to order_states table

 ### 9. Connect to the Database Using a Client
 To connect to the database using a client: